 In addition, KR Associates will enjoy:

-- Special contact with visiting writers and other speakers
+- Special contact with visiting writers and speakers

 - Free copies of The Kenyon Review